ZenossDevGuide/ZenPacks.community.DirFile/README.rst

 There is no device-level modeler.

-* DirFileMap which populates:
+* DirFileMap in modeler/plugins/community/cmd, a COMMAND modeler which populates:

   - Directories
   - Files within the associated directory that match the regex expression

+* DirFilePythonMap in modeler/plugins/community/Python, a Python modeler which does exactly the same job, populating:

+  - Directories
+  - Files within the associated directory that match the regex expression
+  - Populates the bytesUsed attribute of Dir for version 1.0.1

 Note that, as shipped, the DirFileMap modeler is restricted to searching directories under /opt/zenoss/local ; this is for performance reasons.
+The DirFilPythonMap modeler is *not* subject to similar restrictions.

 Monitoring Templates